Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 |displayName||The name of the server associated with your farm|HTTP A server|
 |port||The server port associated with your farm|8080|

-With the additional calls listed below, you can list, modify and delete your servers respectively.
+With the additional calls listed below, you can list, modify and delete your servers respectively:

 > [!api]
 >